raspberrypilearning/fish-food/en/step_3.md

 --- task ---
 Click the **+ Add example** button in **background noise**.

-Click on the microphone but don't say anything, to record 2 seconds of background noise.
+Click on the microphone but don't say anything to record 2 seconds of background noise.
 ![Arrow pointing to microphone button.](images/record-button.png)

 Click the **Add** button to save your recording.